youssef-mostafa25/deepagents/README.md

 ### Sub Agents

-`deepagent` comes with the built-in ability to call sub agents (based on Claude Code).
+`deepagents` comes with the built-in ability to call sub agents (based on Claude Code).
 It has access to a `general-purpose` subagent at all times, but you can also specify [custom sub agents](#subagents--optional-).

 ## Roadmap